ionghitun/nginx-proxy/README.md

                 ...
                 - nginx-proxy

-In `web/Dockerfile` you can include a conf where you define your servers, wildcards are not yet supported by letsencrypt companion.
+- In `web/Dockerfile` you can include a conf where you define your servers, wildcards are not yet supported by acme companion.

-When using in local environment the ssl certificates won't be created and a fallback to http will be created automatically.
+- When using in local environment the ssl certificates won't be created and a fallback to http will be created automatically.

 _Happy coding!_